Master of Architecture

 You may apply to two different programs within the Department of Architecture.
 If you are considering two programs, it may be useful for you to discuss your plans with our admissions staff.
 The link to apply is: http://gradapply.mit.edu/architecture/apply.

 - A Bachelor's degree with high academic standing from a recognized institution or, in the judgment of the department, the equivalent of this degree.

-- Two semesters of satisfactory study in college-level mathematics (such as, algebra, geometry, pre-calculus, calculus).
+- One semester of satisfactory study in college-level mathematics (such as, algebra, geometry, trigonometry, pre-calculus, calculus).

-- Two semesters of satisfactory study in college-level natural sciences (such as, physics, biology, chemistry).
+- One semester of satisfactory study in college-level natural sciences (such as, physics, biology, chemistry).

-- Six semesters of satisfactory study in college-level humanities and/or social sciences.
+- Two semesters of satisfactory study in college-level humanities and/or social sciences.

 Students may be admitted with limited deficiencies in 2, 3, or 4 above, but this deficiency must be removed prior to entry into the second year of graduate study in the department.